Can I do a Castor Oil Pack without the pack / compress?

 My First Castor Oil Pack

-After weeks of constipation, I became super sick and decided that I was finally going to try this treatment that EVERYONE had told me to do.
-I made myself my own Castor Oil Pack for Liver and tried it.
+After weeks of constipation, I became super sick and decided that I was finally going to try this self-care practice that EVERYONE had told me to do.
+I made myself my own Castor Oil Pack and tried it.

 Wow, was my response.
 It changed my world from the first moment that I put it on my body.
 I was already feeling better, more relaxed and well in my body.
 I felt.
 For a long time, it was like I just wasn’t feeling anything, I didn’t feel present in my system.
 I know it sounds weird but I was dealing with so much discomfort, that I felt completely disconnected from my body.